libAtoms/abcd-2016/README.md

 No install is needed when the script is to be run only remotely.
 To use it locally:

 - Download and manually install the development version of ASE from *https://wiki.fysik.dtu.dk/ase/download.html#latest-development-release* (min. version required 3.10.0.4590)
-- Change the directory to *abcd/*
-- Run ```python setup.py install --user``` to install the abcd package.
+- Change the directory to *abcd/* and run ```python setup.py install --user``` to install the abcd package.
 It will install the abcd tool on your system.
-- Patch the fresh ASE with with the patch found in the *patch/* directory.
-Example: ```cd path/to/ASE && patch -p0 < $abcd/patch/ase-db-all-data.patch```
 - Install the backend by running its corresponding setup script in the same way.
-For example, if installing the ASEdb backend: ```python backends/asedb_sqlite3/setup.py install --user```
+For example, if installing the ASEdb backend: ```cd backends/asedb_sqlite3 && python setup.py install --user```
-- If using the ASEdb backend, run the additional setup by executing ```python backends/asedb_sqlite3/asedb_sqlite3_backend/asedb_sqlite3_backend.py --setup```.
+- If using the ASEdb backend, run the additional setup by executing ```python asedb_sqlite3_backend.py --setup```.
 - The script is now ready to be used.
 To use it, just call ```abcd```

 ### Allowing access to your databases from the outside